DomArruda/DocTabularize/README.md

 ## Requirements

 - Python 3.11 or newer
-- Ollama running locally with the model `qwen2.5-vl:7b` (or a compatible vision model)
+- Ollama running locally with the model `qwen2.5-vl:7b` (or a compatible vision model; support for APIs and non-local models coming soon!)
 - The following Python packages (install with `pip install -r requirements.txt`):